-1 ThinkSafety.
+Sunday Monday Tuesday Wednesday Thursday Friday Saturday 1 Think Safety.
 2 Use a step or rolling ladder to reach high places, if permitted.
 3 Are you prepared for emergencies?
 4 Make sure your safety equipment is appropriate and functional.
 5 What is safety accountability?
-6 Training ofEmployees.
+6 Training of Employees.
 7 First aid kits.
 8 OSHA Record keeping.
-9 Use cut resistant gloves when working with knives or sharp materials.
-10 Use 'Wet Floor' signsto reduce the possibility of an accident.
-11 Know where the emergency eyewash stations and showers are located and howto use them.
+Hanukkah 9 Use cut resistant gloves when working with knives or sharp materials.
+Use 'Wet Floor' signs to reduce the possibility of an accident.
+11 Know where the emergency eyewash stations and showers are located and how to use them.
 12 Prevent slips, trips, and falls.
 13 Use kneepads when stocking low shelves or kneeling for long periods.
-14 Text messaging and talking on a cell phone while driving are classified as distracted driving.
-15 Please use the handrails.
+14 Avoid text messaging and talking on a cell phone while driving or walking 15 Please use the handrails.
 16 Do not jump onto or off of loading docks.
-17 Exit signs with arrows should correctly reflect the direction of travel to exit the building.
+Exit signs with arrows should correctly reflect the direction of travel to exit the building.
 18 Get first aid immediately.
 19 Maintain machine safeguards.
-20 Clean up or reportall spills, leaks, and wet areas immediately.
-21 Wear properand sensible work clothes.
-22 What to do when an emergency occurs 23 Watch where youare going and walk, don't run, from one placeto another.
+20 Clean up or report all spills, leaks, and wet areas immediately.
+21 Wear proper and sensible work clothes.
+22 What to do when an emergency occurs 23 Watch where you are going and walk, don't run, from one place to another.
 24 It is your responsibility to talk to your supervisor about any safety issues.
-25 Attitude: Safety always applies to you 26 Don't be a prankster!
-27 Order picker safety: Fall Protection 28 Do not attempt tomove a load that is sitting on a broken pallet.
+25 Attitude: Safety always applies to you Christmas 26 Don't be a prankster!
+27 Order picker safety: Fall Protection 28 Do not attempt to move a load that is sitting on a broken pallet.
 29 Be careful around unsecured compressed gas cylinders.
-30 Stop and askquestions when you do not understand your assigned job tasks.
+30 Stop and ask questions when you do not understand your assigned job tasks.
 31 Reporting is important.
-Christmas New Year's Eve
+New Year's Eve